- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Shaking chills

-- Drenching sweats even when there is no fever
+- Drenching sweats even when there’s no fever

 What the patient can do

-- Take medicine to reduce fever, such as acetaminophen (Tylenol), if you are instructed to take it by the doctor or nurse.
+- Take medicine to reduce fever, such as acetaminophen (Tylenol), if you’ve been told to do so.

 - Dress in 2 layers of clothing.
 The layer on the inside will act as a wick to pull moisture up and away from the skin.

-- Change wet clothes as quickly as possible.
+- Change wet clothes as soon as you can.

 - Keep your bed linens dry.

 - If you’re sweating a lot, bathe at least once a day to soothe your skin and for good hygiene.

 What caregivers can do

 - Help the patient keep clothes and bed linens dry.

 - Offer extra liquids to replace the fluid that’s lost through sweat.

 - Offer to help the patient with a tub bath or shower if needed.

 Call the cancer team if the patient:

 - Becomes dehydrated from frequent soaking sweats (See the section called “Fluids (lack of) and dehydration.”)

 - Has fever of 100.5° F or higher (when taken by mouth) for more than 24 hours